 1.1.1 ISTHMUS BUREAU OF SHIPPING hereinafter referred to as "The Society" is an independent organization founded in Panama in 1995, which carries out surveys and classifications of ships.
-The Society is a member of the International Association of Technical Survey and Classification Institution (TSCI).

 The Society maintains a quality system complying with the requirements of ISO 9001 which is confirmed by the relevant SGS Certificate issued on the basis of appropriate audits.